Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Experiments

-Interestingly, our plots show a region where the accuracy of the classifier on benign samples is high, yet the classifier exhibits low accuracy on samples with trigger.
+Interestingly, our plots show a region where the accuracy of the classifiers on benign samples is high, yet the classifier exhibits low accuracy on samples with triggers.
 For linear classifiers, this region equals low-regularized classifiers.
-In case of the RBF SVM, the best trade-off is achieved with high $\lambda$ (strong regularization) and small $\gamma$, which also constrain SVM's complexity.
+In the case of the RBF SVM, the best trade-off is achieved with high $\lambda$ (strong regularization) and small $\gamma$, which also constrain SVM's complexity.
 Our results thus indicate that in these cases, the classifier is not flexible enough to learn the backdoor in addition to the clean test samples.
-Conversely, as long as the classifier has enough flexibility, it is able to learn the backdoor without sacrificing clean test accuracy.
-In a nutshell, choosing the hyperparameters appropriately, we can obtain a classifier able to learn the original task but not the backdoor.
-However, there is a trade-off between the accuracy on the original task and robustness to backdoor classification.
-In Figure~\ref{fig:resultsSlopeMNIST}-\ref{fig:resultsSlopeImagenette} we further compare the relationship between backdoor learning slope and backdoor effectiveness considering a stronger attack (larger or more visible trigger).
-For these attacks, the trade-off region is reduced, leaving fewer possible configurations of the hyperparameters that yield a robust model.
-This result is consistent with our previous results using backdoor learning curves: the faster the curve descends when the trigger strength is increased, the higher the backdoor slope.
-Our results suggest that system designers should regularize models as much as possible while accepting a small accuracy loss in order to deploy a trustworthy ML algorithm.
+Conversely, as long as the classifier has enough flexibility, it can learn the backdoor without sacrificing clean test accuracy.
+In a nutshell, by choosing the hyperparameters appropriately, we can obtain a classifier able to learn the original task but not the backdoor.
+However, there is a trade-off between the accuracy of the original task and the robustness of backdoor classification.
+In Figures~\ref{fig:resultsSlopeMNIST}-\ref{fig:resultsSlopeImagenette}, we extend the comparison between the backdoor learning slope and the attack effectiveness, considering a stronger attack that exploits larger or more visible triggers.
+With these attacks, the trade-off region is diminished, resulting in fewer viable configurations of hyperparameters that yield a robust model.
+This result aligns with our earlier findings based on backdoor learning curves: as the attack strength increases, the learning curve descends more steeply, exhibiting a higher backdoor slope.
+Our results suggest that system designers should thus prioritize maximizing regularization in models, ensuring the tradeoff with accuracy remains acceptable, to deploy a more robust and effective machine learning model against potential backdoor attacks.